barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 it's actually a collection of objects.
 It then inserts those objects by performing the SQL Query Property/Parameter matching process for each one.

-The difference here with running the single Execute is that internally Dapper inserts all the products using a single *sp_reset_connection*  call.
+The difference here with versus running the single Execute multiple times is that internally Dapper inserts all the products but with a single *sp_reset_connection* call.

 If we look at the profiling data we see that initial *sp_reset_connection*.
-We still see a collection of inserts which leads me to believe that the overhead is indeed incured from the way the connections are managed.
+Though, we still see a collection of inserts but let's wait to see how this affects the results a bit later on

 ![Profiling Insert With Collection Execute]({{ site.baseurl }}/images/2016-02-02-Dapper-Benchmarks/03_Execute-Over-Collection.PNG)

 ## Using an Execute implementation and passing a data table parameter

-The final approach we are going to look at is inserting bulk amounts of data using a data table parameter.
+The final approach we are going to look at is inserting bulk amounts of data using a Data Table parameter.

-For this approach we need to define a Table Value Parameter in the database that reflects the properties we want to insert for the Product table:
+For this approach we need to define a Table Type in the database that reflects the properties we want to insert for the Product table:

 {% highlight SQL %}
 CREATE TYPE [dbo].[ProductType] AS TABLE(